 There are no exclusion criteria for the children.
-If a child has food allergies, plaster allergies, or chronic disease (Appendix 2a and 2b) or if parents, teachers, or research team judge that a child has physical or mental disabilities which cannot be accommodated in the dietary or physical interventions, the child can participate in the remaining parts of the program.
+If a child has food allergies, plaster allergies, or chronic disease (Appendix 2A and 2B) that cannot be accommodated in parts of the interventions or measurements, or if the parents, teachers, or research team judge that a child has physical or mental disabilities which cannot be accommodated in parts of interventions or measurements, the child can participate in the remaining parts of the program.